7 signs and symptoms not to ignore

 - Persistent diarrhea or constipation

-Changes in bowel habits could signal a bacterial infection — such as campylobacter or salmonella infection — or a viral or parasitic infection.
+Changes in bowel habits could be a sign of a bacterial infection — such as campylobacter or salmonella infection — or a viral or parasitic infection.
 Other possible causes include irritable bowel disease and colon cancer.

 5. Confusion or personality changes